 Each scholarship will be awarded to an academically outstanding undergraduate student who is enrolled full time at UConn.
 All applicants must:

-• Be majoring or minoring in human rights
+- Be majoring in human rights

-• Have been offered an internship position at the time of application
+- Have been offered an internship position at the time of application

 Students who are awarded financial assistance must enroll in HRTS 4291 during the summer term and use the funds to complete their human rights capstone.